Usage Guide

 Phases:

-- Final validation — end-to-end verification (M,L)
+- Final validation — validator performs final end-to-end verification for medium/large tasks

 "Add password reset functionality"